Tanama Tales

 Bottega Louie – This place feels like paradise!
 They have things such as macaroons, eclairs, tiramisu, and fruit tarts.

 Clark Street Bread – This bakery serves great Nutella banana toast, croissants, and sandwiches.
-Make sure to try the sourdough.
+Make sure to try a sourdough loaf.

 Little Damage – The specialty here is soft-serve ice cream on charcoal cones.

-Blue Bottle Coffee – This cult following coffee shop is located in front of the Grand Central Market
+Blue Bottle Coffee – This cult -ollowing coffee shop is located in front of the Grand Central Market

-Tierra Mia – Specializes in coffee from Latin America (El Salvador, Guatemala, Honduras, Colombia, etc.)
+Tierra Mia – This shop specializes in coffee from Latin America (El Salvador, Guatemala, Honduras, Colombia, etc.)

 85 Degree Bakery Cafe – They have delicious pastries, cake, bread, coffee, tea, and smoothies.
 The selection is overwhelming so, bring a big appetite.